 - Khadijah supported Muhammad on his spiritual journey.
 Do you have someone who supports you on your spiritual journey?

-- Mideast Tunes features alternative music from the Middle East.
-Many of these musicians are trying to change the world with their music.
-There are several genres, including classical, punk, heavy metal, and hip-hop.
+- Online, Mideast Tunes features alternative music tracks from the Middle East and North Africa.
+The website introduces many new musicians who are trying to change the world with their music.
+With some songs in Arabic, some in English, and some in other languages, the genres include classical, hip-hop, punk, and traditional.
 Even if you do not understand the lyrics, you can enjoy the music.

-- A novel about a youth who decides to wear the hijab is Does This Make My Head Look Big? by Randa Abdel-Fattah (New York: Scholastic, 2007).
+- A young adult novel about a youth who decides to wear the hijab is Does My Head Look Big in This? by Randa Abdel-Fattah.

-- Another interesting book is The Trouble with Islam Today by Irshad Manji, (New York: St. Martin's Griffin, 2005).
-The author is a lesbian-Ugandan-Canadian woman, who embraces her Islamic faith while also understanding the challenges of modern Islam.
+- An interesting book is The Trouble with Islam Today by Irshad Manji, (New York: St. Martin's Griffin, 2005).
+The author is a lesbian South Asian who embraces an Islamic faith while interrogating the challenges of modern Islam.